STEVE INSKEEP, HOST:

 KUHN: Yes.
 It's, you know, for people who went through it, it was truly terrifying and people were in the streets and crying and pouring out of their homes, remembering what had happened in 2004.

 INSKEEP: OK.
 Thanks very much.
 That's NPR's Anthony Kuhn, he is in Jakarta and monitoring the effects of an earthquake underneath the ocean floor off the coast of Indonesia.
 It measured 8.6.
 A tsunami watch remains in effect for several countries.
 A couple of countries have issued tsunami warnings.
 You're listening to him on MORNING EDITION from NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.